stepheniscoolguy/secondTestSpriteAI/dev-docs/context-index.js.md

 ---
 # removeBackgroundColor index.js
 ## Imported Code Object
-The `removeBackgroundColor` function is an asynchronous function designed to remove a specified background color from an image.
+The `removeBackgroundColor` function is an asynchronous function designed to remove a specific background color from an image.
 Here's a concise explanation of its purpose and functionality:

 1. It takes an input image file, processes it, and saves the result to an output file.